-At any time during placement, press the Tab key to access the Properties panel from where properties for the dimension can be changed on-the-fly.
-Pressing Tab pauses placement, allowing you to interact with the panel (or other area of the software) directly.
-To resume, click the pause symbol that appears over the workspace, or press Esc.
+At any time during placement, press the Tab key to access the Properties panel from where properties for the dimension can be changed on the fly.
+Pressing Tab pauses placement, allowing you to interact with the panel (or another area of the software) directly.
+To resume, click the pause symbol that appears over the design space, or press Esc.

 Additional actions that can be performed during placement are:

 Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design to change placement layer quickly.

 While attributes can be modified during placement (Tab to open the Properties panel), keep in mind that these will become the default settings for further placement unless the Permanent option on the PCB Editor – Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.